telerik/teststudio-docs/docs/automated-tests/test-list-results/analyze-test-list-results.md

 ---
 # Analyze Test List Results

+describe the breadcrumb, drilling ddown to steps of each test, getting the execution log of the test list run, getting the step faulure details, switch to specific test's steps. :)

 The **Test Results** panel allows you to traverse test execution results, drilling down to the individual test step and back up again to the test list level.

 1.&nbsp; To see the results for a test list, double-click the result in the calendar.